Let's Go. Out.

 Contractual Liability.
 The obligations of Grantee under these terms and conditions shall not be affected in any way by the absence of insurance coverage or the inadequacy of any insurance coverage, or by the failure or refusal of any insurance carrier to perform an obligation on its part to be performed under insurance policies related to the Event or the property on which it is held.

-Defense of Claim, Etc. If any claim, action or proceeding is made or brought against any of the Indemnitees in connection with any event referred to in these terms and conditions, then upon demand of the Downtown Alliance, Grantee shall either resist, defend or satisfy such claim, action or proceeding in such Indemnitee's name, by the attorneys for, or approved by, Grantee's insurance carrier (if such claim, action or proceeding is covered by insurance), or by such other attorneys as each Indemnitee shall reasonably approve.
+Defense of Claim, Etc. If any claim, action or proceeding is made or brought against any of the Indemnitees in connection with any event referred to in these terms and conditions, then upon demand of Downtown Grand Rapids Inc., Grantee shall either resist, defend or satisfy such claim, action or proceeding in such Indemnitee's name, by the attorneys for, or approved by, Grantee's insurance carrier (if such claim, action or proceeding is covered by insurance), or by such other attorneys as each Indemnitee shall reasonably approve.
 The foregoing notwithstanding, any such Indemnitee may engage its own attorneys to defend such Indemnitee, or to assist such Indemnitee in such Indemnitee's defense of such claim, action or proceeding, as the case may be, at Grantee's sole cost and expense.

 Notification and Payment.
 Promptly, upon having actual knowledge thereof, an Indemnitee shall notify Grantee of any cost, liability or expense incurred by, asserted against, or imposed on, such Indemnitee, as to which cost, liability or expense Grantee has agreed to indemnify such Indemnitee pursuant to these terms and conditions.
-Grantee agrees to pay such Indemnitee all amounts due under these terms and conditions within fifteen (15) business days after the Downtown Alliance's request therefor, if Grantee is obligated to make such payment pursuant to the terms of this Agreement.
+Grantee agrees to pay such Indemnitee all amounts due under these terms and conditions within fifteen (15) business days after Downtown Grand Rapids Inc.'s request therefor, if Grantee is obligated to make such payment pursuant to the terms of this Agreement.